UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Monitor your deferred balance regularly and adjust payments early to avoid a surprise lump sum during the true-up month.

-Pros and Cons of Budget Billing
+Pros And Cons Of Budget Billing

 Comparison infographic listing pros and cons of budget billing with icons.